 We have acted as counsel to NeuroMetrix, Inc., a Delaware corporation (the "Company"), in connection with the preparation and filing with the Securities and Exchange Commission (the "Commission") of a Registration Statement on Form S-1 (Registration No. 333-188133) (the "Registration Statement").
-This opinion is furnished to you in connection with the filing of the Registration Statement with the Commission under the Securities Act, in which the Company is registering 14,500 units (the "Units") to purchase (i) up to an aggregate of 14,500 shares (the "Preferred Shares") of Series B Convertible Preferred Stock, par value \$0.001 per share (the "Series B Preferred Stock") and (ii) warrants to purchase up to 10,820,896 shares of the Company's Common Stock (the "Offering Warrants").
-The Registration Statement also registers (i) 10,820,896 shares of Common Stock issuable upon conversion of the Series B Preferred Stock (the "Conversion Shares"), 10,820,896 shares of Common Stock issuable upon exercise of the Offering Warrants, (iii) warrants to purchase 270,523 shares of Common Stock to be issued to the Underwriters (the "Underwriter Warrants.
-The Preferred Shares and Offering Warrants, the "Warrants") and (iv) 270,523 shares of Common Stock issuable upon exercise of the Underwriter Warrants.
-The Preferred Shares and Offering Warrants are being offered and sold pursuant to an Underwriting Agreement to be entered into between the Company and Maxim Group LLC, as representative for the underwriters (the "Underwriting Agreement"), which Underwriting Agreement was filed as an exhibit to the Registration Statement.
+This opinion is furnished to you in connection with the filing of the Registration Statement with the Commission under the Securities Act, in which the Company is registering 145,000 units (the "Units") to purchase (i) up to an aggregate of 145,000 shares (the "Preferred Shares") of Series B Convertible Preferred Stock, par value \$0.001 per share (the "Series B Preferred Stock") and (ii) warrants to purchase shares of the Company's Common Stock (the "Offering Warrants"), with such Units having a maximum aggregate offering price of \$14,500,000.
+The Registration Statement also registers (i) the shares of Common Stock issuable upon conversion of the Series B Preferred Stock (the "Conversion Shares"), (ii) the shares of Common Stock issuable upon exercise of the Offering Warrants, with such shares having a maximum aggregate offering price of \$16,077,600, (iii) warrants to purchase shares of Common Stock to be issued to the Underwriters (the "Underwriter Warrants" and together with the Offering Warrants, the "Warrants") and (iv) the shares of Common Stock issuable upon exercise of the Underwriter Warrants, with such shares having a maximum aggregate offering price of \$456,750.
+The Units are being offered and sold pursuant to an Underwriting Agreement to be entered into between the Company and Maxim Group LLC (the "Underwriting Agreement"), which Underwriting Agreement was filed as an exhibit to the Registration Statement.
 The shares of Common Stock to be issued by the Company upon the exercise of the Warrants are hereinafter collectively referred to as the "Warrant Shares" (together with the Conversion Shares, the "Shares").
-The Shares also include share purchase rights (the "Share Purchase Rights") under the Company's Shareholder Rights Agreement dated March 7, 2007, as amended, between the Company and American Stock Transfer & T
+The Shares also include share purchase rights (the "Share Purchase Rights") under the Company's Shareholder Rights Agreement dated March 7, 2007, as amended, between the Company and American Stock Transfer & Trust Company, as Rights Agent (the "Shareholder Rights Agreement") that may be issued at a future date in accordance with the terms of the Shareholder Rights Agreement.